While the Seahawks continue making moves at cornerback, Pete Carroll all but names Tre Flowers as the starter on the right side

 “He’s a complete football player,” Carroll said.
 “We’ve known him for a long time, of course, being from here … we really have a lot of a lot of information on him knowing the coaches who have coached him and the whole thing.”

-Asked if Jones knows the Seahawks’ specific techniques for corners, Carroll gave an enthusiastic “yeah’’ and said “(UW coach) Jimmy (Lake) did a good job with him.
+Asked if Jones knows the Seahawks’ specific techniques for corners, Carroll gave an enthusiastic “yeah’’ and said: “(UW coach) Jimmy (Lake) did a good job with him.
 Really coached the heck out of him.’’

 Carroll, though, intimated it will take a little while for Jones to get up to speed with the totality of Seattle’s defense.